skaae/rbm_toolbox/README.md

 dbn = dbntrain(dbn,x_train,opts);
 ```

 Here sizes specifies the sizes of the hidden layers in the RBM's.
 In the example a single RBM with 50 hidden units is created.
-If sizes is `sizes = [50 100]`, a RBM with 50 hidden units and a RBM with 100 hidden units are stacked.
-Sizes of visible layers are infeered from the data.
+If sizes is is a vector, e.g `sizes = [50 100]`, a RBM with 50 hidden units and a RBM with 100 hidden units are stacked.
+Sizes of visible layers are inferred from the data.

 ## Training Objectives
 The toolbox support three different training objectives: